mperry68/InfradevConsultingWebsite/src/content/blog/ai-agents-geo-optimization-strategy.md

 ## Getting Started

 Ready to optimize your content for AI agents?
-[Contact InfraDev Consulting](/geo) to learn how our GEO services can help you make your content discoverable and usable by AI agents and autonomous systems.
+[Contact InfraDev](/geo) to learn how our GEO services can help you make your content discoverable and usable by AI agents and autonomous systems.